fglmtt/coding/lectures/prompt-engineering.md

 A role, aka a person, is a frequently discussed component that can improve writing and style text

 > [!question] Prompt
 > I want you to act as a linux terminal.
 I will type commands and you will reply with what the terminal should show.
-I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so.
+I want you to only reply with the terminal output inside one unique code block, and nothing else.
+Do not write explanations.
+Do not type commands unless I instruct you to do so.
 When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.
 My first command is pwd

 https://github.com/f/awesome-chatgpt-prompts